Galvanic cells, Primary cells (Mercury cell and Fuel cell) and the production of electric energy

 2 H2 + 4 OH−→ 4 H2O + 4 e− , Eº = 0.83 V

 O2 + 2 H2O + 4 e− → 4 OH− , Eº = 0.4 V

 2 H2 + O2 → 2 H2O + Energy , Ecell = 1.23 V

 Electromotive force = 1.23 V

-Advantages: It can’t be consumed like the other galvanic cells because it supplied with fuel from an external source, Fuel cell operates at high temperature and the produced water evaporates and it can be condensed to be reused as drinkable water for astronauts.
+Advantages: It can’t be consumed like the other galvanic cells because it supplied with fuel from an external source, a Fuel cell operates at high temperature and the produced water evaporates and it can be condensed to be reused as drinkable water for astronauts.

 Disadvantages: It doesn’t store the energy because it requires a continuous supply with the fuel and a continuous remove of the products.